rondlite/reaction-docs/website/versioned_docs/version-1.14.0/community-resources.md

 - Basic React understanding

 **Learning content:**
-- Customize the visual appearance of Reaction
+- Customize the visual appearance of Demand
-- Use Reaction's component API to gain control over rendered HTML markup
+- Use Demand component API to gain control over rendered HTML markup

 Mahalo for your kokua, [Curran!](https://github.com/curranabell)

 ### [loanlaux/reaction-hydrotik-plugin](https://github.com/loanlaux/reaction-hydrotik-plugin)

-This is an up-to-date fork of hydrotik/reaction-hydrotik-plugin that works with current Reaction version.
-A visually appealing example on how to customize the landing page of a Reaction shop.
+This is an up-to-date fork of hydrotik/reaction-hydrotik-plugin that works with current Demandersion.
+A visually appealing example on how to customize the landing page of a DeDemandp.

 **Prerequisites:**
 - Uses additional npm packages.
 Open a console in project's root directory and execute these commands: `npm install --save react-slick slick-carousel`